Semiconcave functions in Alexandrov's geometry: Please deform an Alexandrov's space.

 The main problem in Alexandrov's geometry is to find a way to vary Alexandrov's space, or simply to find a nearby Alexandrov's space to a given Alexandrov's space.
 Lack of such variation procedure makes it impossible to use Alexandrov's geometry in the way it was designed to be used:

-For example, assume you want to solve the Hopf conjecture\footnote{i.e. you want to find out if $S^2\times S^2$ carries a metric with positive sectional curvature.}.
-Assume it is wrong, then there is a volume maximizing Alexandrov's metrics $d$ on $S^2\times S^2$ with curvature $\ge 1$\footnote{There is no reason to believe that this metric $d$ is Riemannian, but from Gromov's compactness theorem such Alexandrov's metric should exist.}.
-Provided we have a procedure to vary $d$ while keeping its curvature $\ge 1$, we could find some special properties of $d$ and in ideal situation show that $d$ does not exist.
+For example, assume you want to solve the Hopf conjecture; that is, you want to find out if $S^2\times S^2$ carries a metric with positive sectional curvature.
+Assuming such metrics exist, there is a volume maximizing Alexandrov's metrics $d$ on $S^2\times S^2$ with curvature $\ge 1$.
+(There is no reason to believe that this metric $d$ is Riemannian, but from Gromov's compactness theorem such Alexandrov's metric should exist.)
+Provided we have a procedure to vary $d$ while keeping its curvature $\ge 1$, we could find some special properties of $d$ and in ideal situation we could arrive to a contradiction.

-Unfortunately, at the moment, except for boring rescaling, there is no variation procedure available.
+At the moment, except for boring rescaling, there is no variation procedure available.
 The following conjecture (if true) would give such a procedure.
-Although it will not be sufficient to solve the Hopf conjecture, it will give some nontrivial information about the critical Alexandrov's metric.
+Although it will not be sufficient to solve the Hopf conjecture, it will give some information about the critical Alexandrov's metric.

 \begin{thm}{\bf Conjecture.} The boundary of an Alexandrov's space equipped with induced intrinsic metric is an Alexandrov's space with the same lower curvature bound. \end{thm}

 This also can be reformulated as: